EMDR Therapy in Charlotte, NC

 EMDR Trauma Therapy

-Hi, my name is Carrie, and I’m an EMDR therapist in Charlotte, NC.
+I’m Carrie, an EMDR Therapist in Charlotte, NC.

 You may be feeling anxious, on edge, and flooded with memories from your past.